reheat egg rolls

 Conclusion

-The best way to reheat leftover egg rolls is to do it in the oven.
-You can keep the perfect crunchiness of the crust, get the ideal warmth of the interior, and at the same time, you will not have extra oil on them.
+The best way to reheat leftover egg rolls is to do it in the air fryer or an oven.
+You can keep the perfect crunchiness of the crispy exterior, get the ideal warmth of the interior, and at the same time, you will not have extra oil on them.

-However, if you’re in a big hurry, there are quick methods in the skillet and the microwave.
-Be sure to try all three techniques and decide for yourself which one gives you the best results.
+However, if you’re in a big hurry or don’t have a fryer on hand, there are quick methods in the skillet and the microwave.
+Be sure to try all techniques and decide for yourself which one gives you the best results.

 See more: How To Reheat Fried Onion Rings